littleosbook/littleosbook/scheduling.md

 This results in the configuration byte `00110110`.

+Setting the interval for how often interrupts are to be raised is done via a _divider_.
+Instead of sending the PIT a value (e.g. in milliseconds) that says how often an interrupt should be raised, you send a _divider_.
+The PIT operates at 1193182 Hz as default.
+To change this, you send a divider, for example 10.
+The PIT will then run at `1193182 / 10 = 1193182` Hz.
+The divider can only be 16 bits, so it only possible to configure the timers frequency between 1193182 Hz and `1193182 / 65535 = 18.2` Hz.
+We recommend that you create a function that takes an interval in milliseconds and converts it to the correct divider.

+The divider is then sent to channel 0 data I/O port of the PIT, but since you can only send 1 byte at a time, you must first send the lowest 8 bits, then the highest 8 bits of the divider.
+The channel 0 data I/O port is at `0x40`.

 ### Separate kernel stacks for processes
 When the yield system calls is used, a privilege level change will occur, since the processes runs in user mode and the process switching will run in kernel